 You can’t be identified by your responses, but it’s okay if you’d rather not answer.

 - Your advisor won’t pressure you to do anything.
 They might give you suggestions to help with your situation, like contacting organisations to help with legal advice, child contact, counselling, housing and other issues.
 But what you do is up to you.

 - Most of all, they’ll listen to you and validate your story.
 With their help, you can begin to make sense of your experience and get some clarity.

 We have male and female advisors.
 If you get through to a female advisor and would like to speak to a man (or vice-versa), just tell them and they’ll transfer you to another member of the team, if one is available.

 When you email us

-The webchat service is offered every Wednesday, Thursday and Friday 10-11am and 3-4pm.
-Your chat will be connected to an Advisor, if one is available.
+Our webchat is available every Wednesday from 10-11.30am and 2.30-4pm.
+Your chat will be connected to an advisor if one is available.
 Once connected, we kindly request that you try to respond within 2 minutes, so that the Advisor can focus on helping you and your webchat is not terminated.